-At the end of each month, I’ll be wrapping up what I’ve been reading, watching, and writing.
+Since it’s the end of each month, I’m wrapping up what I’ve been reading, watching, and writing.
 Since much of May was occupied by blog setup and it’s already June, I thought I’d add a little extra and cover both April and May in this first one.

 Linking up with Modern Mrs. Darcy’s Quick Lit post for June 2017.

 The Husband’s Secret weaves together the lives of three women dealing with their own personal tragedies, secrets, and the repercussions of their decisions.
 As she did in Big Little Lies, Moriarty is great at mining the insecurities and dramas simmering below the surface of happy-seeming suburban families.
 This was a fast read for me, though not an "unputdownable."
 I don’t always like Moriarty’s writing style, but I can’t deny that she writes a compelling story that keeps me turning the pages.More info →

 This 2002 National Book Award-winning novel brings us into the lives of Paul, Fenno, and Fern over the course of three different summers.
 Their lives are woven together in different ways, but the story isn’t necessarily about their relationships with one another, but about each of their struggles to come to terms with the deaths of loved ones.
 A slow-mover, for me, but a nonetheless fascinating look at families, love, and how death and the things learned in the aftermath can define the lives of those left behind.More info →